genescf/GeneSCF/README.md

 ----------------------------
 # Command and options

+There are two utilities available from GeneSCF package.

+1. One is the main command line '*geneSCF*', to perform gene enrichment analysis.
+2. Next, is the '*prepare_database*' command line to prepare the necessary database of an organism.
+GeneSCF by default comes with database for human consists of gene ontology, KEGG, Reactome, and NCG.

 ### GeneSCF enrichment analysis command line
 ``` r
 ./geneSCF -m=[update|normal] -i=[INPUT FILE] -t=[gid|sym] -o=[OUTPUT PATH/FOLDER/] -db=[GO_all|GO_BP|GO_MF|GO_CC|KEGG|REACTOME] -p=[yes|no] -bg=[#TotalGenes] -org=[see,org_codes_help]